-Preliminary and Final Site Plan Requirements A general location sketch showing at minimum, properties, Streets and use of land within 1/2 mile of the area Zoning of surrounding properties Legal description of the subject property The date, north arrow, and scale Name and address of the property owner or petitioner Name and address of the person and/or firm who drafted the plan and the date on which the plan was prepared Existing zoning and use of all properties abutting the subject property All Buildings, parking and Driveways within 100 feet of all property lines Narrative: The overall objectives of the proposed development Shown on the site plan or submitted Size (in acres) of the subject property and approximate number of acres allocated to each proposed use and gross area in Building, Structures, parking, Public Streets and drives, and Open Space separately, Dwelling Unit densities by type, if applies blo describing in Dwelling Unit densities by type, if applicable Proposed method of providing sewer and water service, as well as other general terms: public and private utilities Proposed method of providing storm drainage Preliminary Site Plan Requirements Property lines an d approximate dimensions Existing adjacent Streets and proposed Streets Parking Lots and Parking Lots and access points Proposed buffer Proposed buffer strips or Screening Significant Natural Features; and other natural characteristics, including but not limited to Open Space, Wetlands, stands of trees, brooks, ponds, floodplains, hills, slopes of over 15%, and similar natural assets or hazards Any Signs not att ached to the Building(s).
-General topographical features at contour intervals no greater than 5 feet Existing and prop posed uses, Buildings and Structures Final Site Plan Requirements Seal, name, and firm address of the professional individual responsible for the preparation of the site plan Property lines an d required Setbacks shown and dimensioned Dimensions of all existing and proposed Structures on the subject property including Dwelling Unit densities by type, if applicable Size and location of existing and proposed utilities, including any proposed connections to public, or private community sewer or water supply systems All existing and proposed drives (including dimensions and radii), acceleration/deceleration lanes, sidewalks, Signs, exterior lighting, curbing, parking areas (including the dimensions of a typical Parking Space and the total number of Parking Spaces to be provided), fire lanes, and unloading areas.
-For projects on a Collector or Arterial Road, see also Section 13.04 Existing and proposed topographic contours - minimum 2 foot intervals Pavement width and Right-of-Way width of all roads, Streets, and access Easements within 100 feet of the subject property Location and size of all surface water drainage facilities Snow storage areas Location of all solid waste disposal facilities, including recycling, and Screening Location and specifications for existing or proposed outside, above or below ground storage facilities for hazardous materials All existing vegetation and the location, type, and size of all proposed landscaping, and the location, height and type of existing and proposed Fences and walls Recreation areas, common use areas, floodplain areas and areas to be conveyed for public use and purpose Exterior lighting showing area of illumination and indicating the type and height of fixture to be used Elevation drawings of proposed Buildings
+Preliminary and Final Site Plan Requirements A general location sketch showing at minimum, properties, Streets and use of land within 1/2 mile of the area Zoning of surrour ding properties Legal description of the subject property The date, north arrow, and scale Name and address of the property owner or petitioner Name and address of the person and/or firm who drafted the plan and the date on which the plan was prepared Existing zoning and use of all properties abutting the subject property All Buildings, parking and Driveways within 100 feet of all property lines Narrative: The overall objectives of the proposed development Shown on the site plan or submitted Size (in acres) of the subject property and approximate number of acres allocated to each proposed use and gross area in Building, Structures, parking, Public Streets and drives, and Open Space conoratoly Develle a line (develle a line to a line to a line) separately, describing in Dwelling Unit densities by type, if applicable general terms: Proposed method of providing sewer and water service, as well as other public and private utilities Proposed method of providing storm drainage Preliminary Site Plan Requirements Property lines an d approximate dimensions Existing adjacent t Streets and proposed Streets Parking Lots and access points Proposed buffer strips or Screening Open Space, We al Features; and other natural characteristics, including but not limited to etlands, stands of trees, brooks, ponds, floodplains, hills, slopes of over natural assets or hazards Any Signs not at tached to the Building(s).
+General topogra phical features at contour intervals no greater than 5 feet Existing and prop posed uses, Buildings and Structures Final Site Plan F Requirements Seal, name, and of the site plan firm address of the professional individual responsible for the preparation Property lines an d required Setbacks shown and dimensioned I existing and proposed Structures on the subject property including nsities by type, if applicable n of existing and proposed utilities, including any proposed connections to community sewer or water supply systems lanes, sidewalks a typical Parking proposed drives (including dimensions and radii), acceleration/deceleration, Signs, exterior lighting, curbing, parking areas (including the dimensions of Space and the total number of Parking Spaces to be provided), fire lanes, reas.
+For projects on a Collector or Arterial Road, see also Section Existing and proposed topographic contours - minimum 2 foot intervals Pavement width 100 feet of the su and Right-of-Way width of all roads, Streets, and access Easements within ubject property Location and size of all surface water drainage facilities Snow storage areas Location of all solid waste disposal facilities, including recycling, and Screening Location and specifications for existing or proposed outside, above or below ground storage facilities for hazardous materials location, height a tation and the location, type, and size of all proposed landscaping, and the and type of existing and proposed Fences and walls use and purpose Exterior lighting s be used showing area of illumination and indicating the type and height of fixture to Elevation drawings of proposed Buildings